9:00 a.m. - 5:00 p.m.

 What items can I bring to an inmate or detainee?

-Items that are allowed to be dropped off at visitation are as follows: 3 pairs of white socks, 3 white t-shirts, 3 pairs of white underwear, 1 pair of white canvas shoes and 1 soft back Bible.
+Items that are allowed to be dropped off at visitation are as follows: 3 pairs of white socks, 3 pairs of white underwear, 1 pair of white canvas shoes and 1 soft back Bible.
 Women may also have 3 bras (without wire).
+Immigration detainees may also receive 3 white t-shirts.
+All Items must be in original packaging unopened.

 A Message From The Sheriff